Bilingual education by country or region: Middle East

-The Arab World
+Arab World

 Schools in the Middle East follow dual or triple language programmes.
 The triple language programme is most commonly found in Lebanon, Tunisia, Syria, and often implemented as well in Egypt.
-History, grammar, literature and the Arabic language are taught in the native language (Arabic), whereas Mathematics and sciences are generally taught in English and/or French.
+History, grammar, literature and the Arabic language are taught in the native language (Arabic), whereas mathematics and sciences are generally taught in English or French.
 In Lebanon, however, science and mathematics are taught in either French or English, depending on the school's administration or the grade level.
 It is not uncommon to find French- or English- only schools, though usually these institutions are primarily international establishments.

 In most Gulf countries as well as Jordan, English is introduced as a second language early on alongside the primary medium of instruction, Arabic.
 In Iraq however, triple language programmes are, like in Lebanon and Syria, normal, except rather than using French, Kurdish is taught alongside Arabic and English due to Iraq's considerably sized Kurdish minority in the north, and bilingual official language policy regarding Kurdish.

 In Morocco, Berber can be used as a regional medium of elementary education, with widespread use of French and Arabic in higher grades.
 Due to Morocco's history of French colonialism, sole French-medium education is very widespread.
 In certain areas, Spanish is taught instead of French because of former Spanish colonization of small parts of the country.